Watts-College/crj-507-spring-2024/schedule.md

 You will get plenty of practice with these tools and submit your labs as knitted R Markdown (`.RMD`) files.

 * Learn more about R Markdown here: [Getting Started with R Markdown](https://rmarkdown.rstudio.com/lesson-1.html)

-* View R Markdown in action in the below image
+View R Markdown in action in the below image:

 <br>